juxt/bidi/README.md

 ## Guards

-### Method guards

 By default, routes don't dispatch on the request method and behave like Compojure's `ANY` routes.
 That's fine if your handlers deal with the request methods themselves, as [Liberator](http://clojure-liberator.github.io/liberator/)'s do.
-However, you can specify a method by wrapping a route (or routes) in a pair, where the first element is a keyword denoting the methods.
+However, you can specify a method by wrapping a route (or routes) in a pair, using a method-denoting keyword for the pattern.

 ```clojure
 ["/"